eleaunord/Netpractice/README.md

 ### Routing table

 Declares the routes to network destinations.
 Destination to (default 0.0.0.0/0, when no other route is available for an IP destination address) -> next hop (IP adress of the next router on the packet's way)
+For eg, destination default is equivalent to 0.0.0.0/0, which will send the packets indiscriminately to the first network address it encounters.
+A destination address of 122.3.5.3/24 would send the packets to the network 122.3.5.0.
+The **next hop** is the IP address of the next router (or internet) interface to which the interface of the current machine must send its packets.

+## Exo notes

+/24 subnet mask is equivalent to 255.255.255.0.